| home | sitemap | travel pix | interactive mathematics |

 Besides, poker’s not just a game, it’s a lesson in math, probability, risk and reading character.
 In other words, it’s a lesson in life.

 So do I gamble?
-Yep, occasionally and only with peanuts.
+Yep, occasionally and mostly only with peanuts.